ailisp/react-template/README.md

 - Every component is fully depend on the props pass to it, no local state, very easy to test them.
 - Props passed to components are partial of the global state
 - State is `Map` and `List` from immutable.js, you can easilly update or access a nested prop with `setIn` and `getIn`

+This template should be easy to apply in react-native and react-nodegui for mobile and desktop development, but I haven't make a out of box template in this repo yet.